Adil7767/weel-s-task-native/frontend/README.md

 - press `i` to launch iOS simulator (macOS)

 If you want to run the Expo web server inside Docker, use the root `docker-compose.yml` (`docker compose up frontend backend db`).
+> Docker already runs `npm install` during the image build, so you only need to install dependencies manually when developing outside of containers.

 ## 4. Available Scripts